Rainymood/rainymood.github.io/_posts/2022-05-30-dont-put-your-scale-under-your-bed.md

 The cool thing is that we are in control of our environment.
 We can fill it with triggers inspiring good behavior and remove triggers invoking bad behavior.

-So, If you want to make a habit of tracking your weight, don't put your scale under your bed.
-Instead, put it somewhere where you can see it.
+So, if you want to make a habit of tracking your weight, don't put your scale under your bed.
+Instead, put it somewhere you can see it.

 # Subscribe